- This online magazine is sponsored by Wavewalk fishing kayaks »

 Sungjin Kim is the distributor of W fishing kayaks in South Korea, and a master in rigging fishing kayaks.
 Sungjin created this outrigger system from foam boards and aluminum rods that he cut and assembled himself.
 His goal: motorized tandem … Continue reading

-This is a fishing kayak review recently contributed by a kayak fly fisherman from Florida: I bought my Wavewalk a couple of months ago after driving up to Palm Coast Florida and meeting with Gene Andrews of “High and Dry … Continue reading
+This is a fishing kayak review recently contributed by a kayak fly fisherman from Florida: I bought my Wavewalk a couple of months ago and I stood up my first time in less than five minutes.
+I fly fish on … Continue reading